d6lts/eu_cookie_compliance/README.txt

 allow users of certain roles access the administration page.
 You can do so on the admin/user/permissions page.

+  - there is also a 'see EU Cookie Compliance popup' permission that helps you show the popup to the roles you desire

 3. You may want to create a page that would explain how your site uses cookies.
 Alternatively, if you have a privacy policy, you can link the pop-up to that page (see next step).